Studia mythologica Slavica

 Studia mythologica Slavica is a Slovene academic journal dedicated to ethnology, history, archaeology, linguistics, religious studies, literary history and philosophy in the context of Slavic mythology.
 Published since 1998 by the Institute of Slovenian Ethnology (Scientific Research Centre of the Slovenian Academy of Science and Arts (ZRC SAZU)) and the University of Udine.
-The journal is a annual published in print and online.
+The journal is an annual published in print and online.
 Articles are published in all Slavic languages, in English, German and Italian.
 The main goal of the journal is to present comparative research that presents Slavic culture in the broader context of European and non-European cultures.
 The journal also encourages the study of contemporary phenomena of spiritual, social and material culture and their transformations.